 As part of the Controlled Launch, the Company selected 70 physicians and their practices to be the first physician consultants to launch the CellFX System and the associated CellFX commercial procedures into their respective markets and geographies.
-According to the Controlled Launch program, the Company provides and sets up a CellFX System at each physician site and provides the physician with the necessary related products and components, free of charge, to complete the requirements of the Controlled Launch.
-Each CellFX System and any unused components products remain the property of the Company throughout the Controlled Launch.
-Each physician identifies and recruits up to 40 or 50 patients, depending on the contract, for participation in the Controlled Launch, performing a CellFX procedure on each of the appropriately selected patients.
-Under the Controlled Launch, the physician earns either credits which can be used towards the future purchase of the CellFX System and provide other information helpful to the Company.
-Upon completion of the procedures and the survey feedback, the physician earns either credits which can be used towards the future purchase of the CellFX System and provide other information helpful to the Company.
-Upon completion of the Procedures and the survey feedback, the physician earns either credits which can be used towards the future purchase of the CellFX System on the physician may choose to either enter into a purchase agreement with the Company, under which the physician may use the credits earned (or other payments earned, as applicable) towards the purchase of the already-delivered CellFX System, or the physician must return the CellFX System to the Company.
+In the Controlled Launch program, the Company provided and set up a CellFX System at each physician site and provided the physician with the necessary related products and components free of charge, to complete the requirements of the Controlled Launch program.
+Each CellFX System and any unused component products remained the property of the Company throughout the Controlled Launch program, each physician was to identify and recruit up to 40 or 50 patients, depending on the contract, for participation in the Controlled Launch, performing a CellFX procedure on each of the appropriately selected patients.
+The physician and their patients complete evaluation surveys about their experiences with the CellFX System on provided other information helpful to the Company.
+Upon completion of the procedures and the survey feedback, the physician earned credits to be used towards the future purchase of the CellFX System or, in some jurisdictions, fair payment for their time and effort completing the paperwork required under the Controlled Launch program.
+Credits earned and, if applicable, any other payments earned were limited to a maximum amount dependent on the number of surveys received by the Company.
+Upon completion of the Controlled Launch program requirements, each physician may choose to enter into a purchase agreement with the Company, under which the physician may use the credits earned (or other payments earned, as applicable) towards the purchase of the already-delivered CellFX System or the Physician must return the CellFX System to the Company.

 As patient procedures and surveys are completed under the Controlled Launch program, the Company accrues the value of the credits earned, which are recorded in accrued expenses, with a corresponding charge to sales and marketing expense.
-The Company recorded sales and marketing expense in relation to the Controlled Launch of \$0.1 million and \$0.4 million, for the three-month periods ended June 30, 2022 and 2021, respectively, and \$0.6 million for each of the six-month periods ended June 30, 2022 and 2021.
+The Company did not record any sales and marketing expense in relation to the Controlled Launch program for the three-month period ended September 30, 2022, and it recorded an expense of \$0.6 million for the three-month period ended September 30, 2021.
+For the nine-month periods ended September 30, 2022 and 2021, the Company recorded sales and marketing expense of \$0.6 million, respectively.

-During the three- and six-month periods ended June 30, 2022, certain consultants completed the Controlled Launch and entered into purchase agreements with the Company, whereby they used their credits or other earned payments towards the purchase of a CellFX System.
-Accordingly, approximately \$0.1 million and \$0.4 million of the accrued liability related to the Controlled Launch was relieved and recognized as revenue on a non-cash basis as a result of these purchases during the three- and six-month periods ended June 30, 2022, respectively.
+During the nine-month period ended September 30, 2022, certain consultants completed the Controlled Launch program and entered into purchase agreements with the Company, whereby they used their credits or other earned payments towards the purchase of a CellFX System.
+Accordingly, approximately \$0.4 million of the accrued liability related to the Controlled Launch program was relieved and recognized as revenue on a non-cash basis as a result of these purchases during the nine-month period ended September 30, 2022.
+During the three-month period ended September 30, 2022, there were no additional purchase agreements entered into.
 See Note 10 for additional detail of revenue transactions.